The tempered disk and the tempered cohomology: The derived analytic spectrum of an ind-Banach ring

-\section{The derived analytic spectrum of an Ind-Banach ring}
+\section{The derived analytic spectrum of an ind-Banach ring}

 Let $\cal{E}$ be a closed symmetric monoidal $\infty$-category.
 In \cite[Construction 5.2]{ClauSchCompl}, Clausen and Scholze show that the collection of homotopy epimorphisms from the unit of $\cal{E}$ (or derived idempotent algebras in the terminology of \cite{ClauSchCompl}) is naturally a distributive lattice.
-This lattice can be seen as the lattice of the closed subsets of a topological space $\cal{S}(\cal{E})$.
-This space is used in \cite{ClauSchCompl} to do analytic geometry.
-The classical localizations of the usual models for analytic geometry are closed subsets in this topological space.
-For example if $A$ is a discrete ring and $\dercat_{\infty}(A)$ is the $\infty$-derived category of $A$-modules, then the localization $A\to A_{f}$, for $f\in A$, is a homotopy epimorphism, and so it represents a closed set in $\cal{S}(\dercat_{\infty}(A))$.
-In this section we use the lattice of homotopical epimorphism of $\cal{E}$ to construct a different topological spectral space $\goth{S}(\cal{E})$.
-If $A \in \sf{Comm}(\Ind(\BanR))$, then $\goth{S}(\dercat_{\infty}(\sf{Mod}_A))$ will be our model for doing analytic geometry over $\cal{R}$.
-This space is compatible with the classical picture, in the sense that for a discrete ring $A \to A_{f}$ will define an open subset in $\goth{S}(\dercat_{\infty}(A))$, and similar results in the analytic settings have been obtained in \cite{BenKre}, \cite{BamBen}, \cite{bambozzi2018stein}, \cite{BenKreFrechet}, \cite{BassatMuk}, \cite{bambozzi2023homotopy} (just to mention the strictly related works but the subject is much bigger than that).
-The space $\goth{S}(\cal{E})$ will be naturally equipped with a structure sheaf valued in $\cal{E}$.
+In their construction, this lattice is interpreted as the lattice of closed subsets of a locale, which we denote here by $\mathcal S(\mathcal E)$.
+In general this locale need not be spatial, and hence need not come from an ordinary topological space.
+This point of view is used in \cite{ClauSchCompl} as a foundation for analytic geometry.
+Classical localizations in the usual models of algebraic and analytic geometry appear as closed subsets in their convention.
+For instance, if $A$ is a discrete ring and $A\to A_f$ is a localization, then $A\to A_f$ is a homotopy epimorphism in $\dercat_\infty(\sf{Mod}_A)$, and therefore determines a closed subset of $\mathcal S(\dercat_\infty(\sf{Mod}_A))$.
+In this section we use the same lattice of homotopy epimorphisms, but with the opposite geometric convention: we construct from it a spectral topological space $\goth{S}(\mathcal E)$ whose compact open subsets correspond to homotopy epimorphisms from the unit.
+Thus $\goth{S}(\mathcal E)$ should be regarded as a Hochster-dual version of the Clausen--Scholze spectrum.
+If $A\in\sf{Comm}(\Ind(\BanR))$, then will be our model for the derived analytic spectrum of $A$.
+This construction is compatible with the classical picture: for a discrete ring $A$, the localization $A\to A_f$ defines an open subset of $\goth{S}(\dercat_\infty(\sf{Mod}_A))$.
+Analogous results in analytic settings have been obtained in \cite{BenKre}, \cite{BamBen}, \cite{bambozzi2018stein}, \cite{BenKreFrechet}, \cite{BassatMuk}, \cite{bambozzi2023homotopy}.
+The subject is broader than this list of references, but these are the works most closely related to the present construction.
+The space $\goth{S}(\mathcal E)$ will be naturally equipped with a structure sheaf valued in $\mathcal E$.